Managing and deploying containerized applications

 Updating a mutable tag

 Using this strategy, you will typically update the same container image tag over and over again.
-Using docker
+Using docker commands, this might look like this:

 docker build -t my-registry/my-container:latest .